 But because your health and wellness journey doesn’t just end with us, we want to provide you with resources so you can make the most of your experience with your healthcare provider.
 And that starts with preparation!

-One of the best ways to set yourself up for success at your next appointment with any of your healthcare providers is to get prepared beforehand, so that you have everything you need and the experience can go more smoothly.
+One of the best ways to set yourself up for success at your next virtual care visit or in-person appointment with any of your healthcare providers is to get prepared beforehand, so that you have everything you need and the experience can go more smoothly.

 Below, see our complete checklist to prepare for your next appointment:

 - Keep a symptom journal or diary.
 By writing down information about the onset of your symptoms, how frequently they take place, and what tends to make them worse, you’ll help establish a thorough track record for your provider.
 You’ll want the timeframe tobe from the onset of your symptoms until the time of your appointment.

 - Grab your insurance cards and contact information for other providers you see.
 In addition to your medical cards, ID, or any other relevant paperwork, you can provide them with medical records from previous healthcare providers.
 By having this contact information for previous providers or specialists handy, your provider can access those records and gain more insight into your medical history.

 - If you’d like to bring someone along for support, call to see if that’s a possibility.
 If your healthcare provider’s office allows it, you’ll want to discuss with your companion in advance what it is you want from your visit.
 That way, they can help remind you of the questions you want to ask your providerand they can help take notes for you.
 Of course, it’s still your appointment and if you need privacy during all or some of the appointment, discussing this with them before can help them understand how they can be most helpful.

 - Make a list of your concerns and prioritize them.
 Bring a list of your symptoms, including when they started and how long they last.
 By prioritizing your concerns beforehand, you can establish which items you’d like to address with your provider first.
 If you have any specific questions for them, writing them down before your appointment can be helpful.